Our mission is to help children and adults form deep bonds with nature that will help transform and enrich their lives and their communities.

 She lives with her husband and three kids in Short Pump, Virginia and loves getting them outside year-round, in all weather conditions.

-David is the co-dreamer, editor, and back-up manager of Tracks and Roots.
+David is the co-dreamer and an instructor for Tracks and Roots.
 He has his Bachelor’s of Science degree in Crop and Soil Environmental Science and has completed 2 years of graduate level ecology courses.
-He is an avid gardener, a hobby naturalist, and a wild edible plant expert.
+He is an avid gardener, a hobby naturalist, and a wild edible plant and wild mushroom expert.
 A trained martial artist and hobby war historian, he worked for the U.S. Army for 7 years as a military police officer.
 He resides in Short Pump, Virginia with his wife and three kids.

 Peter is an experienced bowyer and craftsman.
 He grew up on a sheep farm in Australia, worked as an instructor at the Tom Brown’s Tracking and Wilderness Survival School, and received a degree in Chinese medicine.